What is the Yale Symphony Orchestra?

 How can I learn more about the YSO?

 In short, the Halloween show is the most popular Halloween event on campus.
 Each year, over 2,300 Yalies cram the aisles of sold-out Woolsey Hall at midnight on Halloween.
 Though the Halloween show defies explanation, we can tell you that it is a multimedia extravaganza involving a silent movie, live-action scenes, smoke, stunts, a healthy dose of Harvard-bashing, and a typically high-quality live YSO soundtrack.
-Even the likes of President Levin, Provost Salovey, Dean Miller, and Dean Gentry have made guest appearances.
+The likes of President Salovey, Dean Miller, and Dean Gentry have made guest appearances. (top)

-The YSO is populated by all sorts of people and is characterized by its diversity.
-Students from many different social and academic backgrounds come together to play in the orchestra.
-The YSO likes to think of itself as more than just a musical ensemble where students rehearse five hours a week.
+Students from many social and academic backgrounds come together to play in the orchestra, and the YSO likes to think of itself as more than just a musical ensemble where students rehearse five hours a week.
 For starters, the entire orchestra eats dinner together following rehearsals.
-The YSO occasionally organizes movies screenings, trips to various concerts put on by the school of music or the New Haven Symphony Orchestra, and every YSO concert is followed by a reception and an after-party.
-Of course, all non- rehearsal activities are optional, but we highly encourage you to take part.
+The YSO occasionally organizes movies screenings, trips to concerts put on by the school of music or the New Haven Symphony Orchestra, and every YSO concert is followed by a reception and an after-party.
+Of course, all non- rehearsal activities are optional, but we highly encourage you to take part. (top)

 (or, even if I do, what if I want to play in other ensembles, as well)?

+We're glad you asked!
 The easiest way to get more information is through the YSO Office.
-The Manager will be glad to help you with any questions you might have via e-mail, or you can visit him in his lofty tower among the clouds at Hendrie Hall, room 304.
-To contact the Manager by phone, please call the symphony office at (203) 432-4140.
-If you would like to get in touch with a student, please write to the orchestra’s president.
+The Manager will be glad to help you with any questions you might have via e-mail, or you can make an appointment to visit him in 143 Elm Street, Room 202.
+If you would like to get in touch with a student, please write to the orchestra's president. (top)